cchantep/tnuctipun/CONTRIBUTING.md

-# Contributing to Tnunctipun
+# Contributing to Tnuctipun

-Thank you for your interest in contributing to Tnunctipun!
+Thank you for your interest in contributing to Tnuctipun!
 We welcome contributions of all kinds, including bug reports, feature requests, documentation improvements, and code changes.

 ## How to Contribute